-You choose the black reference option by tapping on the advanced tool option icon and selecting the option required with the Side Dial.
+You choose this option by tapping on the advanced tool option icon and selecting Suppress with the Side Dial.
 Once it is active, the suppression is indicated with a red cross over a moon.
-Please note that the image quality may be degraded as a consequence to selecting "Suppress", but since timelapse sequences are typically used to make videos in a lower resolution, it could often be an acceptable compromise.
-Note that the setting will revert back to the Normal black frame calibration between each capture when the camera is turned off.
+Please note that the image quality may be degraded as a consequence, but since timelapse sequences are typically used to make videos in a lower resolution, it could often be an acceptable compromise.
+It is also possible to enforce the black frame calibration at every capture if you wish.

+Note that the setting will revert back to the normal black frame calibration between each capture when the camera is turned off.